ucsd-zhl135/cse15l-lab-reports/week3/index.md

 ```
 Moving `n.next = new Node(value, null);` after the while loop fixes the bug, as we should add the new node after the last node.
 The fixed code passes both tests.

+# Part 3
+I learned how to use JUnit more in depth.
+Before, I only knew how to use the `assertEquals` method, but I learned how to use the `assertArrayEquals` and `assertEquals` with an epsilon for floating point values in lab.
+I also gained more experience in writing tests in JUnit.